 4. Ask about rate changes and caps

-A home equity line of credit typically comes with an adjustable rate that fluctuates in sync with the prime.
+When you think you’ve found a great HELOC rate, find out how long it will last and how it might change over time.
+A HELOC typically comes with an adjustable rate during the initial draw period that fluctuates in sync with the prime rate.
 However, some lenders may fix your rate for an initial period.

-Note also that during the first stage of a HELOC, you can draw from your credit line and pay only the interest as your minimum monthly payment.
-At the end of that draw period — which can last five years or more — you must pay both interest and principal.
+Inquire about your starting rate, how long it will last and whether there’s a cap on how high your rate might eventually go.
+If there is no cap, you run the risk of your interest rate pushing your monthly payment beyond what you can afford.
+Note also that during the first stage of a HELOC, you can draw from your credit line and pay only the interest on the amount you draw as your minimum monthly payment.
+At the end of that draw period, which can last five years or more, you must pay both interest and principal.

 5. Beware of fees